Which Similarity-Sensitive Entropy (Sentropy)?: Introduction

-Incorporating similarities into the calculation of entropy results in so-called similarity-sensitive entropy or S-entropy.
-This was first accomplished by Leinster and Cobbold \cite{leinster2012measuring} and extended by Reeve and colleagues \cite{reeve2014partition}, in a framework we refer to here as LCR \cite{leinsterEntropyDiversityAxiomatic2020}.
+Incorporating similarity into the calculation results in so-called similarity-sensitive entropy or sentropy.
+This was first accomplished by Leinster and Cobbold \cite{leinster2012measuring} and extended by Reeve and colleagues \cite{reeve2014partition}, in a framework we refer to as LCR \cite{leinsterEntropyDiversityAxiomatic2020}.
 By incorporating similarity, LCR can differentiate between systems that have identical frequency distributions but whose elements vary in how alike they are (Fig. \ref{fig:overview}).
-This capability is valuable in many domains \cite{nguyen2023greylock}, especially in machine learning (ML) \cite{couch2024beyond, couch2025x} (for example, to achieve state-of-the-art performance more efficiently \cite{chinnENRICHingMedicalImaging2023}), where datasets generally consist of all-unique elements, meaning any two datasets that are the same size will have the same traditional (i.e. similarity-insensitive) entropies because their frequency distributions are both flat.
-S-entropy has proven to provide valuable insights into highly heterogeneous biological systems such as antibody and T-cell receptor (TCR) repertoires \cite{arnaoutFutureBloodTesting2021, aroraRepertoirescaleMeasuresAntigen2022}, in which the vast majority of elements are unique, making the distributions heavy/long-tailed or nearly flat and therefore traditional entropies less informative.
+This capability is valuable in many domains \cite{nguyen2026}, especially in machine learning (ML) \cite{couch2024beyond, couch2025x} (for example, to achieve state-of-the-art performance more efficiently \cite{chinnENRICHingMedicalImaging2023}), where datasets generally consist of all-unique elements, meaning any two datasets that are the same size will have the same traditional (i.e. similarity-insensitive) entropies because their frequency distributions are both flat, even though they may differ dramatically in composition.
+Sentropy has proven to provide valuable insights into highly heterogeneous biological systems such as antibody and T-cell receptor (TCR) repertoires \cite{arnaoutFutureBloodTesting2021, aroraRepertoirescaleMeasuresAntigen2022}, in which the vast majority of elements are unique, making the distributions heavy/long-tailed or nearly flat, such that traditional entropies are less informative.

-More recently, an alternative form of S-entropy has been described, consisting of the Vendi score \cite{friedman2022vendi, pasarkar2025vendiscope} and its variants \cite{pasarkar2023cousins}---hereafter collectively VS---separate from LCR.
-This raises the practical question of which form of S-entropy to choose for a given situation: LCR or VS. The current work addresses this question from several angles---conceptual, empirical, and mathematical---including by measuring LCR and VS on a wide variety of medical and non-medical imaging and tabular datasets used for ML, and comparing their values.
+More recently, an alternative form of sentropy to LCR has been described, consisting of the Vendi score \cite{friedman2022vendi, pasarkar2025vendiscope} and its variants or ``cousins'' \cite{pasarkar2023cousins}---hereafter collectively VS. This alternative raises the practical question of which form of sentropy to choose for a given system or dataset: LCR or VS. The present work addresses this question from several angles---conceptual, empirical, and mathematical---including by measuring LCR and VS on a wide variety of medical and non-medical imaging and tabular datasets commonly used for ML research, and comparing their values.